cvxgrp/cvxpygen/README.md

-# CVXPYgen - Code generation with CVXPY!
+# CVXPYgen - Code generation with CVXPY

 CVXPYgen takes a convex optimization problem family modeled with CVXPY and generates a corresponding solver in C.
 This custom solver is specific to the problem family and accepts different parameter values.